tiborcamargo/KinectPy/README.md

 ## Dependencies

+There are external dependencies that have not been included yet, such as PyMoCapViewer and OfflineProcessor.

 If you are using this software for point cloud processing after MKV extraction:
 * Mask R-CNN is used for human segmentation, please [download Mask R-CNN weights and configuration here](https://drive.google.com/drive/folders/1lBcEwQ45tMbKLQOJxIykWy2D5roPO4cH).
 Do not forget to pass the path to the `.pb` and `.pbtxt` accordingly in the `extract.py`.

 ## Installation

+Currently not available